EmmanuelPure0x1/Self-Study/infoSec_exploration/Software_Security/README.md

 I will first explore common protocols that software use to make interconnected communications possible.

-Protocol will include:
+Protocols will include:

 - DNS
 - ICMP
 - HTTP/HTTPS
-- SMB
+- SMTP
 - FTP
+- TCP/IP
+- SNMP
+- ARP

 And more..